akamai/terraform-provider-akamai/docs/resources/dns_record.md

 ### AKAMAITLC record

 No additional arguments are needed for AKAMAITLC records.
-This resource returns these computed fields for this record type:
+This resource returns these computed attributes for this record type:

 * `dns_name` - A valid DNS name.
 * `answer_type` - The answer type.